ceford/cefjdemos-data-jdm-user/articles/en/hosting/installing-joomla-on-debian-linux.md

 (To have available different versions of PHP for testing.)
-XAMPP doesn't make this easy but it is possible - see <a href="https://stackoverflow.com/questions/47498835/installing-two-versions-of-php-with-xampp-on-ubuntu-system" class="external text" target="_blank" rel="nofollow noreferrer noopener">"how to" article</a>.
+XAMPP doesn't make this easy but it is possible - see <a href="https://stackoverflow.com/questions/47498835/installing-two-versions-of-php-with-xampp-on-ubuntu-system" rel="nofollow noreferrer noopener">"how to" article</a>.
 (For Linux only.)

 ### Get Joomla

-Download the latest Joomla installation zip
+* Download the latest
-<a href="https://downloads.joomla.org/us/" class="external autonumber"
+<a href="https://downloads.joomla.org/us/" rel="noreferrer noopener">Joomla installation zip</a>
-target="_blank" rel="noreferrer noopener">[1]</a>

-Unzip to your hard drive
+* Unzip to your hard drive

-Connect to localhost with XAMPP's FTP client Default
+* Connect to localhost with XAMPP's FTP client Default

     nobody
     lampp

-Use FTP to create a folder for your Joomla on the localhost server
+* Use FTP to create a folder for your Joomla on the localhost server

-FTP the unpacked Joomla installation files to the newly-created Joomla folder.
+* FTP the unpacked Joomla installation files to the newly-created Joomla folder.

-**Important**
+#### Important

 - The XAMPP installation sets the correct Ownership of the files and permissions.